 Picking the Wrong Model

 Deploying the wrong model comes with consequences that can cause you to miss the number.
-Here are a few that may be signs for you:
+Here are some warning signs that your sales team isn’t optimally organized:

 - Customer attrition